Who is Lord Acton?

 Lord Acton: A Study in Conscience and Politics by Gertrude Himmelfarb

 Lord Acton is the author of the maxim, "Power tends to corrupt and absolute power corrupts absolutely."
 In this intellectual biography, Gertrude Himmelfarb regards Acton as a man more of our age than of his own.
 He was a Liberal Catholic and a distinguished historian, and his vigorous denunciations of nationalism, racism, statism, and bigotry rank among the classics of political and social thought.

 In this remarkable biography, Roland Hill is the first to make full use of the vast collection of books, documents, and private papers in the Acton archives to tell the story of the enigmatic Lord Acton.

 Acton In America by S. W. Jackman, Editor

-Papers About Acton
+Papers about Acton

-The Legacy of an Education by James C. Holland
+The Legacy of an Education by James C. Holland (part of an anthology)

 There were highly distinctive elements in the education of Lord Acton.
 It is Professor Holland's contention that there was a direct relationship between those elements and Acton's life work, including his championing of an educated laity, free intellectual inquiry, historical study as a conserver of truth, and the duty of the informed historian to make moral judgments in history.
 In his energetic and often brilliant pursuit of these causes, Lord Acton relentlessly invoked the intellectual and moral canons acquired in his youth.